codacy/pulse-user-docs/docs/one-click-integrations/jira-integration.md

 -   Pulse doesn't detect incidents automatically using Jira events.

-    Choose this option if you want to send to Pulse the information about your **incidents** using another Pulse integration - GitHub or Bitbucket integration, [PagerDuty one-click integration](pagerduty-integration.md), [Pulse CLI](../cli/cli.md), or [Ingestion API](https://ingestion.pulse.codacy.com/v1/api-docs) - or if you don't want Pulse to track incidents data.
+    Choose this option if you want to send to Pulse the information about your **incidents** using another Pulse integration - [GitHub one-click integration](github-integration.md) or [Bitbucket one-click integration](bitbucket-integration.md), [PagerDuty one-click integration](pagerduty-integration.md), [Pulse CLI](../cli/cli.md), or [Ingestion API](https://ingestion.pulse.codacy.com/v1/api-docs) - or if you don't want Pulse to track incidents data.

 ## Collected data